It's been a year - why hasn't Nissan collapsed yet?

 Under Nissan's strategy, in the first half of FY25, Nissan achieved a reduction of 80 billion yen in fixed costs, significantly reducing its cash consumption rate.

-Secondly, Nissan sold its global headquarters in Yokohama and leased it back for a transaction amount of 97 billion yen.
-This is expected to generate 73.9 billion yen in income in the following fiscal years, further bolstering its cash reserves.
+Secondly, Nissan sold and leased back its global headquarters in Yokohama in a ¥97 billion transaction.
+This sale-leaseback is expected to generate ¥73.9 billion in income over subsequent fiscal years, further bolstering its cash reserves.

 During the same period, Nissan expanded its unused credit limit to 2.33 trillion yen and maintained a total liquidity level of 3.6 trillion yen, further reducing short-term liquidity risks.